zridoine/zridoine.github.io/_posts/2025-01-02-Difference_Between_Hub_and_Switch.md

 - **Pick a Hub**: If you’re on a tight budget or just experimenting in a small lab.
 - **Pick a Switch**: If you need speed, security, and scalability for a modern network.

-## Wrapping It Up

-While hubs and switches might look alike, they serve very different purposes.
-If you’re serious about your network’s performance, switches are the way to go.
-But hey, if you’re just tinkering or need something super basic, hubs still have their place.